janderland/fql/vision.md

 /my/directory("my","tuple")=<>
 ```

-The query above has a variable (`<>`) in its value section
+The query above has a variable `<>` in its value section
-and will read a single key from the database.
+and will read a single key-value from the database, if the
+key exists.

-FQL queries can also perform range reads by including
+FQL queries can also perform range reads by including a
-a variable in the tuple section.
+variable in the tuple section.

 ```fql
 /my/directory(<>,"tuple")=<>
 ```

+The query above will range read all key-values which
+conform to the schema defined by the query.
+For instance,
+the key-value `/my/directory("my","tuple")=nil` conforms
+and would be returned.

 All key-values with a certain prefix can be range read by
 ending the tuple with `...`.